Frequently asked questions

 Will software be provided?

 VEX IQ provides free graphical programming software called Modkit which allows for custom robot commands, sensor interactions and more.
-Educators will be trained during the provided professional development on how to use the software.
+Educators will be offered training on how to use the software after the professional development.
 Also there are resources available to help both educators and students learn how to use the software.

 What type of work area do I need?